Water Cycle

 • Water Storage

 glaciersThis is also an important part of the water cycle in which water is stored naturally.
 The stored fresh water is in form of glaciers, snow caps.
-This water is stored on top of mountains – where the temperature is low.
+This water is stored on top of Mountains – where the temperature is low.
 Precipitation also occurs on these high mountains, but due to low temperature, the water is in solid form (ice).
 When the temperature of these regions increases – due to weather – we get the liquid water flowing in the rivers.

 Importance of Water Cycle